JLogical-Apps/flood/README.md

 # Flood

-Framework on Flutter to streamline Flutter/Dart development.
+[Flood](https://www.flooddev.com) is a framework for Flutter to streamline Flutter/Dart development.

 ## Example